dekkerlab/unionloops-nf/README.md

 ```

 #### Step 3: Run the pipeline with the downloaded test data
+Please be patient, for this test example the Nextflow pipeline may take up to 10 minutes to complete.

 ```bash
 $ nextflow run ../unionloops.nf \
 >  -ansi-log false \